 Personal Protective Equipment (PPE):

-When operating the laser engraver machine, always wear appropriate personal protective equipment.
-This includes laser protective goggles.
+Wear laser protective goggles.
 Additionally, close the protective enclosure during machine operation to protect hands from heat and any potential smoke damage. -

 Ventilation: